Tekercs/nes_emulator/doc/outline.md

 ## Objectives

+### Milestones

 Key milestones of the project in order:

-1. Implement the memory map of the system
+1. Implement the memory map of the system ( ~>1week)
-2. CPU implementation (capability to execute all official 6502 opcodes)
+2. CPU implementation (capability to execute all official 6502 opcodes) (~3week)
-3. Basic cartridge mapper implementation
+3. Basic cartridge mapper implementation (~1week)
-4. PPU implementation and GUI for I/O purposes
+4. PPU implementation and GUI for I/O purposes (~3-4 week)

-5.
+Possible advanced features for future development beyond the previoulsy mentioned.
+These features implementation will be done when the key milestones completed and also well tested and documented.

+* Pixel perfect and properly synced CPU PPU emulation
+* Online multiplayer support
+* Additional mapper implementation
+* Rapsbery Pi & Usb controller support

+### Development plan

+The project feature development will be deliverd with Incremental Development Model and Behavior driven testing.
+The documentation phase of the project will be tightly coupled with development and carryed out simultaniously.

 ## Evaluation